connor-mccarthy/tf-ssgan/README.md

 </a>
 </div>

-A super simple API implementing a complex idea in current deep learning research: semi-supervised classification using generative adversarial networks (SSGANs).
+A simple API for a complex idea in current deep learning research: semi-supervised classification using generative adversarial networks (SSGANs).

-In particular, this flavor of SSGANs is motivated by and modeled after the 2020 [research paper](https://www.aclweb.org/anthology/2020.acl-main.191.pdf) on GANBERT.
-See [ganbert/](`./ganbert/) for an implementation of the GANBERT model as it described in the paper using the `SSGAN` model from this library.
+This particular flavor of SSGANs is motivated by and modeled after the 2020 [research paper](https://www.aclweb.org/anthology/2020.acl-main.191.pdf) on GANBERT.
+See [ganbert/](`./ganbert/) for an implementation of the GANBERT model descibred in the paper using the `tf-ssgan` library.

 ## Getting Started